saschazepter/hg-git/hggit/helptext/config.rst

   pathological case, but other storied repositories such as CPython do work well, even if the initial clone requires a some patience.

+``threads``

+  During a push to Git, hg-git will pack loose objects at regular intervals whenever it saves its map.
+As this is a rather expensive operation, it's done in separate threads.

+  Defaults to the system CPU count or 4, whichever is lower.

 ``usephases``
   When converting Git revisions to Mercurial, place them in the 'public' phase as appropriate.
 Namely, revisions that are reachable from the